The 2025 Market Report is here: See how top-performing subs are overcoming the status quo.

 Unfortunately, many subcontractors use ineffective or inadequate sources of working capital that wind up costing them stability and growth prospects.
 One of those sources is cash.
 While subcontractors often reach for cash as a cheap and easily-available funding source, using cash first limits a business’s flexibility and can stifle growth.

 Included within that cash is one source of capital subs might not even realize they’re using— their retained profits.
-Subcontractors often deposit long-awaited retainage payments into the business bank account without realizing the profits are being absorbed back into the business and are not being put towards growth.
+Subcontractors often deposit long-awaited retainage payments into the business bank account without realizing the profits are being absorbed back into the business.

-While allowing profits to live in the business may seem like a safe move, there are a few reasons subs should rethink this strategy.
-This article will discuss the reasons why cycling profits into your business’s working capital is dangerous for the business, and why a diverse selection of working capital options is the best option for improved cash flow and long-term solvency of the business.
+While allowing profits to live in the business may seem harmless, there are a few reasons subs should create a plan for their profits.
+This article will discuss the reasons why you should stop cycling profits directly into your business’s working capital, and why a diverse selection of working capital options is the best way to improve cash flow, create long-term solvency of the business, and let profits serve the purpose you specify for them.

 Why You Shouldn’t Use Profits as Working Capital